-If you’re wondering how to stop sweaty hands, here it is… the list you’ve been waiting for.
-Here’s 11 ways to prevent excessive hand sweating with lifestyle changes, antiperspirants, and home remedies.
-Plus, we show you how medical procedures for palmar hyperhidrosis.
+If you’re wondering how to stop sweaty hands, here it is…the list you’ve been waiting for.
+Here are 11 ways to prevent excessive hand sweating with lifestyle changes, antiperspirants, and home remedies.
+Plus, we show you how medical procedures for palmar hyperhidrosis can help.

 1. Antiperspirant For Hands

 Antiperspirant is the easiest proven way to control sweating.
 Antiperspirants work by plugging and shrinking your sweat pores.
 As a result, you’ll sweat less wherever you apply antiperspirant.

-Before you get all crazy with natural remedies and medical procedures, try an antiperspirant lotion for hands.
+Before you get all crazy with natural remedies and medical procedures, try an antiperspirant lotion for your hands.

 Dab a pea-sized amount of hand antiperspirant on your palms, rub it in and let it dry for 3-5 minutes.

-If hands are wet or sweaty during application, the antiperspirant lotion will NOT keep hands from sweating.
+If hands are wet or sweaty during the application, the antiperspirant lotion will NOT keep hands from sweating.

-Depending on your sweat severity, hand antiperspirants can reduce sweating for 1 to 3 hours per application.
+Depending on sweat severity, hand antiperspirants can reduce sweating for 1 to 3 hours per application.

 You can apply when needed to avoid potentially embarrassing situations like awkward handshakes, slippery hand-holding, etc.

 2. Alcohol-Based Hand Wipes

 If you’re wondering how to stop sweaty hands but don’t want to use antiperspirant, try using alcohol-based hand wipes.
 Alcohol is an astringent that, when applied topically, can help keep your hands temporarily dry with its pore-shrinking abilities.

 This useful trick comes in handy right before an important interview or social event.

 If your hands sweat excessively, you’ll want to stick with an antiperspirant lotion or a hyperhidrosis treatment.

 3. Absorb Sweat With Cornstarch Or Baby Powder

 Baby powder absorbs liquids.
-So every time you start to feel sweat on your hands, simply dust them with a small bit of baby powder.
+So every time you start to feel sweat on your hands, simply dust them with a bit of baby powder.

 Consider carrying a travel-size bottle with you or keep one at work to use throughout the day.
-Look for a talc-free powder or you can use baking soda or cornstarch.
+Look for a talc-free powder.
+Alternatively, you can use baking soda or cornstarch.